Parliamentary.ai

 Overview

 The Football Governance Bill aims to improve transparency and fairness in English football club ownership.
-Key changes include mandatory disclosure of club ownership, stricter "fit and proper person" tests for owners, fairer treatment of creditors in insolvency, and support for fan ownership models.
+It mandates the disclosure of club owners, grants the Football Association greater power to vet owners, ensures equal treatment of creditors in insolvency, and facilitates supporter ownership.

 Description

-All clubs in the top eight tiers of English football must publicly declare their ultimate beneficial owners, including details of trusts and community benefit societies.
-This aims to increase accountability and reduce the potential for illicit activities.
+• Transparency of Ownership: All clubs in the top eight tiers of English football must publicly declare their ultimate beneficial owners, including details of trusts and beneficiaries.

-The bill prevents football leagues from enacting rules that discriminate against community benefit societies and fan-owned clubs attempting to take over a club.
+• Supporter Ownership: The bill prevents leagues from enacting rules that would discriminate against community benefit societies or similar organisations seeking to own clubs.

 Government Spending